datawire/ambassador-docs/docs/emissary/pre-release/topics/install/upgrade/helm/emissary-1.14/emissary-2.2.md

 ## Side-by-Side Migration Steps

-Migration is a six-step process:
+Migration is a seven-step process:

 1. **Make sure that older configuration resources are not present.**